-The NIST CSF controls depicted in the table support Zero Trust principles by promoting granular access control, minimizing privileges, and enforcing robust account management.
+The NIST CSF controls depicted in the table support Zero Trust principles by promoting granular access control, minimizing privileges and enforcing robust account management.
 "Automated account management" and "Deactivate accounts" contribute to Zero Trust by automating the lifecycle of user accounts, minimizing manual errors, and ensuring accounts are promptly deactivated when no longer needed.

 "Segregation of Duties" and "Minimum Privilege" embody the core of Zero Trust, advocating for the principle of least privilege by ensuring users only have access to the resources needed for their specific tasks.